akash-network/awesome-akash/handshake/README.md

 Step 3: Wait until the blockchain has synced (check the "logs" tab to see chain height) then edit the --public-host environment variable to reflect the instances public/static IP address.
 (Check the "Leases" tab for the IP) Once changed, click "Update Deployment"

+Step 4: Click "shell" and type in ```hsd-cli info``` to see how many inbound connections after re-deploying.
+The "host" feild should show your public IP.

 <br>

 More information related to handshake node configuration types: https://hsd-dev.org/guides/config.html